krishnakaushik25/MERNG-Social-Media-APP/README.md

 #### For deployment ,we will be using Netlify for frontend that is from ReactJs code.
 And for node js and express we will be using Heroku.

-* The merng-client folder contains the client code and it is deployed in [Netlify - One of the best tools for automating modern web projects](https://www.netlify.com/)
+* The merng-client folder contains the client code and it is deployed in [Netlify](https://www.netlify.com/)  - One of the best tools for automating modern web projects
-* The merng-server folder contains server related code including authentication and it is deployed in [Heroku: Cloud Application Platform](https://www.heroku.com)
+* The merng-server folder contains server related code including authentication and it is deployed in [Heroku](https://www.heroku.com) - platform as a service (PaaS) tool that enables developers to build, run, and operate applications entirely in the cloud.

 The list of resources that I used for building this project are listed in the acknowledgements.